jonbra/MBV-INFx410/2017-variant_calling_exercise.md

 **The material and exercise is made by Tim Hughes at UiO**

+## Part 1 - mapping reads to the genome
+We do part 1 together, step-by-step.

 #### Get the data

 Download the sequence for the human chromosome 5 in verion 37 of the human genome.
 Download also the paired-end Illumina sequence set in `fastq` format (we will look more into paired fastq sequences and their quality scores later in this course):